Interview with Par Sund, the Logistics and Supply Chain Manager of ScandFibre Logistics AB.

 We, End Users, need to strengthen our position to make RUs our partners in the logistic chain.
 When we have reached this, we will most likely return to ScanMed RFC with a specific request.
 ScanMed RFC could support us more in rolling out the standard for RFIDs Readers and Air protocol according to EPC Gen 2 ISO 18000-63 along the Corridor.
 Standards would evolve in a simpler joint rail freight language connecting the cargo to specific wagons and not only to a group of wagons on a moving train.

 - Where would you like to see the Rail Freight Corridors in 10 years?

 ScanMed RFC knows what End Users need and have taken the lead and the driving seat for the IMs along the Corridor.
-This is a true benchmark for other Corridors in order to create a competitive European Rail Freight Corridor Network also for intercontinental rail freight.
-This also opened new ways of mixing and selecting the RUs, supporting new business models, in a fully digitalised and comprehensive environment.
-ScanMed RFC has been a strong contributor and facilitator towards the necessary shift of paradigma, now 5 years ago, for a far more reliable, flexible and cost-efficient European wide rail freight that still attracts cargo from road to rail.
+This is a reliable benchmark for other Corridors to create a competitive European Rail Freight Corridor Network also for intercontinental rail freight.
+This also opened new ways of mixing and selecting the RUs, supporting new business models in a fully digitalized and comprehensive environment.
+ScanMed RFC has been a strong contributor and facilitator towards the necessary shift of paradigm, now five years ago, for a far more reliable, flexible, and cost-efficient European wide rail freight that still attracts cargo from road to rail.